 Health Canada only authorizes vaccines in Canada after a thorough and independent review of the scientific evidence.
 Once a vaccine is in use, Health Canada continues to monitor and can quickly have it removed if safety concerns are identified.

 For more information about vaccine safety and reporting in Ontario visit Public Health Ontario: Vaccine Safety.

-At this time Algoma Public Health has not received word on when a vaccine will be available for local use.
+At this time Algoma Public Health has provided the first round of vaccines to our Long-Term Care Home residents and First Nation Elder Lodges.
 Until vaccines are widely available, it remains important to take steps to protect yourself, your loved ones and our community against COVID-19.
 This includes staying home as much as possible, keep two metres (six feet) distance from others, wearing your mask and washing your hands often.

 Algoma Public Health will continue to provide updates as the situation changes.

 An ethical framework is guiding vaccine prioritization and distribution across the province.
 This will ensure that:

 - decisions related to vaccine distribution priorities are consistent, fair and transparent

 - diverse perspectives are captured in government feedback and recommendations, so that all Ontarians who want to get vaccinated are accounted for